Recommended Accessories

 ULANZI Vlogging Light: Much cheaper than the GoPro alternative, reliable, but doesn't look as nice.

-Anker Charger: If you're traveling for IRL, you need a reliable charging station to use.
-This simply turns one wall outlet into six USB outlets.
+Anker Charger (Type A): If you're traveling for IRL, you need a reliable charging station to use.
+This simply turns one wall outlet into six USB-A outlets.
 There are cheaper alternatives, I've tried them, they haven't been reliable.

 Carry on Backpack: This may not be something you've thought about, but if you're going to be flying a lot, maximize your load by getting a backpack that is as big as it can be and still be a carry on.
 I personally use this backpack as my free personal item and have never had an issue.